omni-lchen/zabbix-mongodb/README.md

 Note:
 - Zabbix sender uses zabbix agent configuration to send the metrics, please check the hostname is set in the zabbix agent config /etc/zabbix/zabbix_agentd.conf, by default the hostname may be commented out.
 Note:
-- For using python3 you need to isntall some packages:
+- For using python3 you need to install some packages:

 ```sudo apt-get install build-essential python-dev python3-pip```
 ```sudo pip3 install pymongo```